RetroPie/mame4all-pi/readme.txt

 To run MAME simple run the "mame" executable.
 At the command line "./mame".
 This runs the GUI frontend by default.
-To simply run MAME without the GUI enter "./mame -nogui {gamerom}" where "{gamerom}" is the game to run.
+To simply run MAME without the GUI enter "./mame {gamerom}" where "{gamerom}" is the game to run.

 It will work in X-Windows or in the Console.
-I'd recommend running in the Console.

 SUPPORTED GAMES